 - Final determination is shared with student.

 Please note: Submitting a request does not in any way guarantee approval.
 No plans for off-campus housing (securing your own apartment) should be made before a decision has been made about your housing exemption request.
-Students must have a 2.0 GPA in order to apply for the housing exemption request.
+Students must have a 2.0 GPA to apply for the housing exemption request.

 Parental Notification Policy

 Federal law protects the confidentiality of student records and specifies those limited situations in which information from educational records may be released without a student’s prior consent.
 The law permits the College, in its sole discretion, to disclose information without a student’s prior consent to parents or guardians of a financially dependent student (as defined by the Internal Revenue Service).
 If a student is not a financially dependent student and that student has not provided prior consent, the College is not permitted to disclose information, even to their parents.
 However, if the College has knowledge of any student experiencing (1) a life-threatening situation or serious illness including one that requires hospitalization, or (2) an act of violence toward self or others or significant abuse of self or others, the vice president of student affairs and dean of students or members of the student affairs staff are legally permitted to and may contact that student’s parent or guardian, with or without the student’s prior consent, and whether or not the student is financially dependent.

 Parents or guardians of any student under 21 years of age may be notified of the following situations with or without the student’s prior consent: